ksadov/chatbot-cloning/README.md

 3. In another terminal window: `python -m src.scripts.serve_retrieval --config configs/retrieval/zef_demo_conv_history.json --port 5001`
 4. In yet another window: `python -m src.scripts.chat --bot_config_path configs/bot/zef_demo.json`

 Step 4 will drop you into a command-line chat loop with a bot based on the contents of `data/zef.txt`.
-Read on to learn how to change your bot's source data, prompt, LLM backend and more.
+Read on to learn how to change your bot's source data, prompt, LLM backend, add MCP servers and more.

 # Customizing your bot
 ## Retrieval